Luke2302/simpleThrift/README.md

 # Projects
-Short projects developed during c++ "bootcamp".
+Short project developing a simple thrift server during a short introduction to c++ bootcamp.